josuehernandezz/sheldon_site/README.md

 Before proceeding, it’s essential that the person managing the website is comfortable with the following:

 1. **Command Line Interface**:

    - **MacOS/Linux**: Use the Terminal application.
    - **Windows**: Use Windows PowerShell or Command Prompt.

    If you’re unfamiliar with command line usage, I recommend learning these basics or having a more proficient lab member assist you.

 2. **Programming Knowledge**:
-   - **Python**: Familiarity with Python is necessary for working with the website.
+   - **Python**: Familiarity with Python is necessary for making edits to the website.
-   - **HTML, CSS, and JavaScript**: Knowledge of these languages is important if you plan to style the site or add new pages.
+   - **HTML, CSS (Tailwind CSS), and JavaScript**: Knowledge of these languages is important if you plan to style the site or add new pages.

 ## Tech Stack